ChrisLaRocque/astrofolio/src/content/projects/generative-open-graph-images.md

 I found myself occasionally getting lost between the 4 different-but-similar objects but once you get your bearings its easy enough to work with.

 ## Gotchas
-The main 2 difficulties I faced were issues importing font files (my own fault) and getting used to Satori's syntax (also technically my fault).
+The main 3 difficulties I faced were issues importing font files (my own fault), getting used to Satori's syntax (also technically my fault), and setting the appropriate headers (all my fault, I'm bad at this).
 ### Font files

 I had no issues getting things running locally, but when I pushed live I got a warning letting me know the font files couldn't be found.
 Some googling revealed that Netlify has a built in configuration option `included_files` that somehow I got into my head was only for specific file types.
 I posted my confusion in our Slack, and was promptly + politely corrected by [Marcus Weiner](https://github.com/mraerino), Sr. Staff Software Engineer at Netlify.
 Now fonts load!